 - 250g chestnut mushrooms, sliced

-- 1 litre chicken stock
+- 1 litre chicken stock (made using 2 stock cubes or pots)

 Instructions

 - Add the mushrooms and cook for a further 3 minutes, while stirring occasionally.
-Then, add the stock and cream, season with salt and pepper, and bring to a gentle simmer.
+Then, add the stock and cream, season with salt and pepper, and bring to a fast simmer.
 Add the pasta and simmer until the pasta is al dente, about 15 minutes (for dried pasta) and about 10 minutes (for fresh pasta), stirring occasionally.

 - Garnish with extra parmesan and freshly ground black pepper.